Vin Cipolla: Institute of Contemporary Art

 He served on the board of trustees for the Institute of Contemporary Art in Boston for 15 years, including 9 years as chairman and president, before becoming chairman emeritus.
 Among his accomplishments was the development and completion of a new museum building.

 Municipal Art Society

 Cipolla joined the board of the Municipal Art Society of New York (MAS) in 2008, accepting the role as president in early 2009.
 Under his leadership, the MAS has produced a number of public projects that include the 9/11 Tribute in Light Memorial.
-He founded the MAS Summit for New York City, the city’s largest annual urban policy conference and conducts the MAS Survey on Livability with the support of the Rockefeller Foundation.
+He founded the MAS Summit for New York City, the city's largest annual urban policy conference and conducts the MAS Survey on Livability with the support of the Rockefeller Foundation.
 He is an active proponent of the rebuilding of a new Penn Station in New York City and relocating Madison Square Garden, calling the rebuilt train station "the key infrastructure and development project of our time and an essential investment in the future of our city."

 Historic New England

-In June of 2020, he began his tenure at Historic New England as president and CEO.
+In June 2020, he began his tenure at Historic New England as president and CEO.